 As Ambrose Bierce observed, “many of Grant’s men when spitted on Confederate bayonets were as naked as civilians; but it should not be allowed that this was not because of any defect in their picket line.
 Their error was of another sort: they had no pickets.”

-The outlying camps were quickly overrun; Federals who ran to grab their guns and rush to the front found they were too late, as successive waves of howling Rebels outflanked and overran successive positions.
-By the end of the day, the shattered remnants of Grants army were mostly crowded by the edge of the river, awaiting their doom.
+The outlying camps were quickly overrun.
+Federals who heard the commotion ran to grab their guns and rushed to the front, only to find themselves too late, as successive waves of howling Rebels outflanked and overran successive Yankee positions.
+By the end of the day the shattered remnants of Grants army were mostly crowded by the edge of the river, like condemned men awaiting their doom.

 Nor did Grant’s many regiments of cavalry and infantry do any patrol work outside their own bivouacs as they may easily have done.
 Still, one must give credit where credit is due: Grant knew how to write a great after action report, and in it everyone but himself found some blame, save for his flame bearded—and some said crazy—friend General Sherman.
 Buell “went slow,” Wallace “went slow;” but apparently the Butternuts of Johnston & Beauregard’s army did not go slow that day.
-Luckily, the Confederates failed to overrun the riverboat landing by sunset on the first day and during the night a fresh Federal army came across the river under General Don Carlos Buell to save the day—only that day would be April seventh, not the sixth.
+Luckily, the Confederates failed to overrun the riverboat landing by sunset on the first day–they were too exhausted from their stunning victory.